CivicActions/guidebook/practice-areas/project-management/mods-and-extensions.md

 If your project requires a MOD or Extension, it is prudent to ensure everyone agrees about <i>why</i> the change is being made.
 Pull in your Project Management colleagues for input, as well as CivicActions leaders, i.e., Sales.

-## Common steps for a MOD or Extension:
+## Common steps for a MOD or Extension

 - Start with a short summary document which outlines the following:
   1/ Why the change is required